trta2352/EIASR/README.md

 Application was developed as the final project at the subject IASR (Image And Speech Recognition).

-The model is build using the CORE ML Model (https://developer.apple.com/machine-learning/models/) and recognized:
+The model is build using the CORE ML Model (https://developer.apple.com/machine-learning/models/) and recognizes:
 - :fist:,
 - :hand:,
 - :v: